roopekoo/Kinect3D/2.Filters/PlanarFilter/README.md

 *filename* is required and defines the point cloud file to be read.

-*distanceToPlane* How far can the point be before not being included in the planar and being removed.
+*distanceToPlane* How far can the point be before not being included in the planar and removed.

 ## Examples
 ./PlanarFilter Downsampled_0.pcd